DOI-USGS/usgscsm/README.md

 ## Camera model processsing

-USGSCSM ships with a program named ``usgscsm_cam_test``, which is able to load a CSM camera model, whether in the original ISD format or its model state representation, export the model state, and perform basic camera operations, as described in its [documentation](docs/source/tools/usgscsm_cam_test.rst).
+USGSCSM ships with a program named ``usgscsm_cam_test``, which is able to load a CSM camera model, whether in the original ISD format, its model state representation, or binary msgpack model state, export the model state in JSON or binary format, and perform basic camera operations, as described in its [documentation](docs/source/tools/usgscsm_cam_test.rst).

 ## Enabling logging